As COVID-19 mask debate rages on, retailers reluctantly take brunt of enforcement

 “Safety of both team members and guests is going to always be our number one priority,” Thomas said.

-In the Los Angeles area, a Target employee in May broke his arm as two men refused to wear masks and were being escorted out of the store, according to multiple news accounts.
+In the Los Angeles area, a Target employee in May broke his arm as two men who refused to wear masks were being escorted out of the store, according to multiple news accounts.

 Also in May, a Menards employee in Mankato was allegedly slapped after asking a customer to comply with the mask rule, according to the Mankato Free Press.